BroNils/LINE-Source/README.md

 Project of Reverse Engineering LINE Messaging App (for education purpose)

 # INFO
 This project was carried out in order to obtain and rewrite the thrift file of LINE Thrift Protocol (client-side).
-And for the education purpose only!
+This is for education purpose only!

 # Prerequisites
 Before doing this, you need to have this on your computer (i'm using windows):